-1. In this Code, unless the context indicates otherwise any word or phrase defined in the South African Council for Educators Act, 2000 has that meaning and:

-- 1. 'Code' means the code of professional ethics for educators contemplated in section 5(c) (i) of the Act; - 2.
-'Council' means the South African Council for Educators; - 'Educator' means any educator registered or provisionally registered with the Council means any educator registered fully, provisionally or conditionally with the Council; - 4.
-'Learner' means a pupil or a student at any school, further education and training institution or adult learning centre; - 5.
-'Parent' means: - 1. any natural parent or guardian of a learner; - 2. any person legally entitled to custody of a learner; and - 3.
-Any person who undertakes to fulfil the obligations of a person referred to in paragraphs (a) or (b) towards the learner's education at school.
+- 1. In this document, unless the context indicates otherwise, any word or phrase defined in the South African Council for Educators Act, 2000 has that meaning and: - 1.1 'Act' means the South African Council for Educators Act, 2000 (Act 31 of 2000); - 1.2 'Appeals Committee' means the appeals committee of the Council contemplated in section 15 of the Act; - 1.3 'CEO' means the Chief Executive Officer of the Council; - 1.4 'Code' means the code of professional ethics for educators contemplated in section 5(c) (i) of the Act; - 1.5 'Council' means the South African Council for Educators; - 1.6 'Disciplinary committee' means the disciplinary committee of the Council contemplated in section 14 of the Act; - 1.7 'Educator' means any educator registered fully, provisionally or conditionally with the Council; - 1.8 'Learner' means a pupil or a student at any early learning site, school, further education and training institution or adult learning centre; - 1.9 'Parent' means: - 1. any natural parent or guardian of a learner; - 2. any person legally entitled to custody of a learner; and - 3.
+Any person who undertakes to fulfil the obligations of a person referred to in paragraphs (a) or (b) towards the learner's education at school. - 1.10 'Register' means the register contemplated in section 5(a) (iii) of the Act; and - 1.11 'Registered address' means the address of an educator as it appears in the register.